tholman/viewprt/README.md

-  once: false, // if true, observer is detroyed after first callback is triggered onBottom(container, viewportState) {}, // callback when the viewport reaches the bottom onTop(container, viewportState) {}, // callback when the viewport reaches the top onMaximized(container, viewportState) {} // callback when the viewport and container are the same size })
+  once: false, // if true, observer is detroyed after first callback is triggered onBottom(container, viewportState) {}, // callback when the viewport reaches the bottom onTop(container, viewportState) {}, // callback when the viewport reaches the top onLeft(container, viewportState) {}, // callback when the viewport reaches the left onRight(container, viewportState) {}, // callback when the viewport reaches the right onMaximized(container, viewportState) {} // callback when the viewport and container are the same size })